elastic/kibana/src/plugins/es_ui_shared/docs/docs/form_lib/core/about.md

 Great!
 We have our first working form.
 No state to worry about, just a simple declarative way to build our fields.

-Those of you who are attentive might have noticed that the above form _does_ render the fields in the UI although we said earlier that the core of the form lib is not responsile for any UI rendering.
+Those of you who are attentive might have noticed that the above form _does_ render the fields in the UI although we said earlier that the core of the form lib is not responsible for any UI rendering.
 This is because the `<UseField />` has a fallback mechanism to render an `<input type="text" />` and hook to the field `value` and `onChange`.
 Unless you have styled your `input` elements and don't require other field types like `checkbox` or `select`, you will probably want to customize how the the `<UseField />` renders.
 We will see that in a future section.